 The Real-Time System Management Information Program aims to stimulate the geographic expansion and availability of traffic and travel conditions information throughout the nation.
 Section 1201 of SAFETEA-LU directs the U.S. DOT to develop such a program to establish a real-time system management information program in all States that is capable of monitoring, in real-time, traffic and travel conditions of the major highways.
 The legislation also establishes that the program enable the sharing of real-time information to address congestion problems and to facilitate national and regional highway traveler information.

 The Travel Time Messages on Dynamic Message Signs program is to encourage Transportation Management Centers (TMC) to fully utilize their Dynamic Message Signs (DMS).
 Rather than leaving these DMS blank during non-incident periods, it has been found to be beneficial to motorists by displaying real-time traffic information instead.
 By providing this information to the public, motorists are able to better plan their routes.
 FHWA will provide technical assistance to any TMC that would like to deploy the program.

-To learn more about the Real-Time Traveler Information program, check out the resources and tools, or if you have questions, you can send e-mail to Jimmy Chu.
+To learn more about the Real-Time Traveler Information program, check out the resources and tools, or if you have questions, you can send e-mail to John Harding.